-We recommend the FREIgeist Quartier Hotel which was recently inaugurated and where the DHC+ staff will stay.
+We recommend the FREIgeist Quartier Hotel which was recently inaugurated and where the DHC+ staff and lecturers will stay.
 This hotel is ideally located close to the venue where the lectures and most workshops will take place.

 For more options, please consult the map below:

 While we strongly encourage all participants to choose a sustainable mode of transportation, we acknowledge that it may not be possible for everyone.
 Please check below some of the options available.